intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 When the RSWG is formed, all discussions shall take place on an open email discussion list, which shall be publicly archived.

-The RSWG is empowered to hold in-person or online-only meetings, which should be announced with sufficient notice to enable broad participation; the [IESG Guidance on Face-to-Face and Virtual Interim Meetings](https://www.ietf.org/about/groups/iesg/statements/interim-meetings-guidance-2016-01-16/)
+The RSWG is empowered to hold in-person, online-only, or hybrid meetings, which should be announced with sufficient notice to enable broad participation; the [IESG Guidance on Face-to-Face and Virtual Interim Meetings](https://www.ietf.org/about/groups/iesg/statements/interim-meetings-guidance-2016-01-16/)